efuayankey/NextToIntern/README.md

 ## 🤝 Contributing

 This project is currently in early development.
 Interested in contributing?
-Reach out!
+Reach out to me at efy228@lehigh.edu !

 ## 📞 Contact